 Envisioning roles for youth to teach youth is relatively easy; seeing new roles for youth to teach adults is more challenging.
 Youth as specialists bring expert knowledge about particular subjects to programs and organizations, enriching everyone’s ability to be more effective.

-Ways for Youth + Social Change through Youth Specialists
+Ways Youth Engagement as Youth Specialists Happens

 Youth as Cultural Liaisons — Youth can share unique, meaningful and substantive information, wisdom, knowledge, ideas and critiques of culture.
 As specialists, they can have expertise on race, gender, age, education, and many other areas.